 Established in 1993 by the Michigan Conference of SDA and made up of families primarily of Filipino descent, the Michiana Fil-Am Seventh-day Adventist Church exists to be empowered by Jesus Christ, to share the three angels' messages to the various ethnic groups as mandated by the Gospel Commission and to nurture them in preparation for the second coming of Jesus Christ, our personal savior.

-In its early years, the young church met in Price Hall on the campus of Andrews University until they were able to build a church building at its current location.
+In its early years, the young church met in Price Hall on the campus of Andrews University until they embarked in faith to construct a church building at its current location.

-In partnership with the Living Word Fellowship congregation, the Advent Discipleship Center was built in 2012.
+In partnership with the Living Word Fellowship congregation, the Advent Discipleship Center, located just behind the church, was built in 2012.